dtorre38/csv-replay/README.md

 Follow these steps to set up and run the script csv_replay:

+1. Clone the repository from https://github.com/dtorre38/csv-replay

-1. Navigate to the macos directory: cd macos_a1_csv_replay
+2. Navigate to the macos directory: cd macos_a1_csv_replay

-2. Check the current install name for the MuJoCo dynamic library: otool -D /lib/libmujoco.dylib
+3. Check the current install name for the MuJoCo dynamic library: otool -D /lib/libmujoco.dylib

-3. Based on the output of step 2:
+4. Based on the output of step 3:
    - If the output is:
      /lib/libmujoco.2.2.1.dylib:
      @rpath/mujoco.framework/Versions/A/libmujoco.2.2.1.dylib

-     Proceed to step 3a.
+      Modify the install name using `install_name_tool`:
+      install_name_tool -id @rpath/libmujoco2.2.1.dylib /lib/libmujoco.2.2.1.dylib

    - If the output is:
      /lib/libmujoco.2.2.1.dylib:
      @rpath/libmujoco.2.2.1.dylib

-     You can skip to step 4.
+     You can proceed to step 5.

-3a.
-Modify the install name using `install_name_tool`: install_name_tool -id @rpath/libmujoco2.2.1.dylib /lib/libmujoco.2.2.1.dylib

-4. Make the csv_replay script executable:
+5. Make the csv_replay script executable:
    chmod +x ./csv_replay

-5. Run the csv_replay script:
+6. Run the csv_replay script:
    ./csv_replay

 csv_replay script: